Richard-Gemmell/teensy4_i2c/documentation/i2c_design/default_i2c_profile.md

 #### t<sub>SU;STA</sub> Setup Time for a Repeated START Condition
 #### t<sub>HD;STA</sub> Hold Time for a START or Repeated START Condition
 #### t<sub>SU;STO</sub> Setup Time for STOP Condition

 #### t<sub>BUF</sub> Minimum Bus Free Time Between a STOP and START Condition
+I'm not aware of any reason to make the bus free time significantly longer than the minimum required by the I2C Specification.
+As such, I chose to make it slightly larger than the minimum in the worst case to ensure that the specification is met.

+The bus free time is affected by the clock low period.
+This can make the bus free time quite large at higher clock speeds.
+This is acceptable.

+BUSIDLE must be > 0 to ensure that the `i.MX RT1062` recovers if another device fails to end a transaction but leaves the bus free.
+See `BusRecoveryTest`.

+* BUSIDLE must be > 0
+* value will be at least 25% larger than the minimum required for the worst case scenario
+* value will be no larger than required
+* I won't reduce the clock low time (t<sub>LOW</sub>) in order to reduce the bus free time

 ### Data Bits
 #### t<sub>HD;DAT</sub> Data Hold Time